Skip to Content

 If you noticed pain in the lower part of your abdomen or experience mild to moderate vaginal bleeding, it’s normal you quickly want to check with your doctor if your baby is okay.

 The truth is, belly aches and spotting are common while pregnant and may possibly not be caused by a miscarriage.
+However, they should always be checked because, in some women, they can be a sign of miscarriage or an ectopic pregnancy.

 Sexual intercourse may hurt your vagina or cervix and cause vaginal spotting.
 It’s also possible you recently had a clinic visit about some other problem, and during a vaginal examination, you got a minor injury with spotting.
-If this happens, it’s little or nothing serious and bleeding should end quickly.
+If this happens, it’s little or nothing serious in most cases and bleeding should end quickly.

 Your vaginal wall and cervical glands are now much perfused with blood at 11 weeks, and this means, any slight trauma to these areas (the vagina and cervix) will cause you to bleed.